meatware/genomics_test/README.md

 There are several benefits in maintaining the infrastructure code in a separate repo:
 1. Increased DevOps agility: Application code is subject to a lengthy build & test process during which an artifact is typically created before it can be deployed.
 If the Terraform code is tightly coupled to the app code via co-location, then even trivial IaC changes such as changing a tag will result in a long delay before (re)deployment can occur which is almost always unacceptable.
 2. Dev code repos generally have a more complicated git [branching strategy/structure](https://www.flagship.io/git-branching-strategies/). e.g. GitFlow typically has master, develop, feature, release and hotfix branches.
 Such complexity is usually unsuitable for terraform IaC which typically only requires master and feature branches because terraform IaC can be designed to consume remote modules.
-As each remote module inhabits it's own git repo, terraform consumers can be pinned against various tag versions in the modules's master branch; or even be pinned against a particular branch or arbitrary commit hash.
+As each remote module inhabits it's own git repo, terraform consumers can be [pinned](https://www.terraform.io/language/modules/sources#selecting-a-revision) against various tag versions in the modules's master branch; or even be pinned against a particular branch or arbitrary commit hash.

+### Terraform code structure Overview
 A few methods of organising and deploying the Terraform code are illustrated here.
 This is a large topic and there is no "one" right answer as it depends on the needs and scale of your organisation.

 ##### [5 Common Terraform Patterns (Click embedded video below)](https://www.youtube.com/watch?v=wgzgVm7Sqlk)